HaukeBartsch/LoCo/README.md

 It seems that we are missing a component of interference/interaction.
 We would like to have a physical effect/embodiment that can realize those.
 We need a physical embodiment for text.
 Working with the fonts above the rendering of single characters is done on a regular matrix of image pixel.
 Is there a way to have the image pixel of different letters to interact with each other?
 The movie shows that they occupy the same space, that should result in pressure.

+# Interference in visualization

+Key-words: physical embodiment of text

 The individual characters would be composed out of pixel and pixel would be represented as *gelatinous* cubes.

 ![gelatinous cubes](https://github.com/HaukeBartsch/LoCo/blob/main/images/idea.png)